 Getting Into A Comfortable Position

-- Floating with crossed arms – Cross your arms under your chin: Float belly down in the water with your head resting on your forearms by crossing your arms under your chin.
-This is comparable to floating on a pool noodle, and it may be preferred for some.
+Cross your arms under your chin: Float belly down in the water with your head resting on your forearms by crossing your arms under your chin.
+This is comparable to floating on a pool noodle and may be preferred for some.

 Is floating while pregnant harmful to my baby?